kennethrdzg/proyectosAcademiaJava/week-2/streams/BestSalespeople/README.md

 ## Solution

 We use a list, such as `List<Sale> salesData`, to keep track of all the individual sales.
-By creating a `Stream` from this list, we can acheve our desired goal of finding the best salespeople.
+By creating a `Stream` from this list, we can achieve our desired goal of finding the best salespeople.

 After creating the stream, we must first filter the individual sales that reach the goal of at least $700.
 Then, we sort the sales in decreasing order of value (product price times units sold).
 The sorted sales are then mapped to their respective salespeople, of which only the distinct salespersons are used.
 With this we have obtained the salespeople that fit the criteria.